ESMValGroup/ESMValTool/doc/sphinx/source/annex_b.rst

 to efficiently share code during the development across institutions and projects in a common repository without having the contributions immediately accessible to the public.

-The OPEN and the PRIVATE repository both contain the following kinds of branches (see also Figure 4 TODOref):
+The OPEN and the PRIVATE repository both contain the following kinds of branches (see also :numref:`fig_git`):

 * *MASTER BRANCH* (official releases),
 * *DEVELOPMENT BRANCH* (includes approved new contributions but version is not yet fully tested),